bradymholt/geekytidbits.com/_posts/older/2011-06-13-painless-html5-video-in-wordpress.md

 /var/www/html/wordpress/wp-content/uploads IN_CLOSE_WRITE,IN_MOVED_TO,IN_NO_LOOP /usr/local/bin/convert_video_html5 $@/$#
 ```

-You should change _<span style="text-decoration: underline;">/var/www/html/wordpress/wp-content/uploads</span>_ above to be the wp-content/uploads folder location of your own WordPress installation.</li>
+You should change _/var/www/html/wordpress/wp-content/uploads_ above to be the wp-content/uploads folder location of your own WordPress installation.</li>

 * The action entry above tells incron to execute /usr/local/bin/convert_video_html5 when a file is either written to (IN_CLOSE_WRITE) or moved (IN_MOVED_TO) into the /var/www/html/wordpress/wp-content/uploads folder.  $@/$# tells incron to pass in the full path of the created/moved file to our conversion script.</ol> </li>